Yanks win 10th straight vs Red Sox, best streak since 1953 - WHIZ News

-New York capped a four-game sweep and is on its best run against Boston since winning a franchise-best 12 consecutive games in 1952-53 — a stretch when Red Sox star Ted Williams was serving in the Korean War.
+New York capped a four-game sweep and is on its best run against Boston since winning a franchise-record 12 consecutive games in 1952-53 — a stretch when Williams was serving in the Korean War.

+“When you bring up that name, obviously that’s a long time,” Yankees manager Aaron Boone said.
+“Obviously it’s a stretch where we’ve had a few really good series against them.
+They’ve had some things not go their way against them.
+I don’t put a whole lot into it.
+We go onward and upward.”

-The AL East-leading Yankees have won six in a row overall since dropping three of four at Tampa Bay from Aug.
+The AL East-leading Yankees have won six in a row — despite injuries to Aaron Judge, Giancarlo Stanton and DJ LeMahieu — since dropping three of four at Tampa Bay from Aug.
 7-9.
 They start a three-game home series against the second-place Rays on Tuesday night.
 New York is 10-0 at Yankee Stadium this season.

+“We’re locked in,” Voit said.
+“Doesn’t matter who it is, we’ll be ready to go.”

+The Red Sox have dropped 10 consecutive games in the Bronx and are 1-15 at Yankee Stadium since blasting “New York, New York” in the visitors’ clubhouse after eliminating the Yankees in the 2018 AL Division Series en route to a World Series title.

 Thairo Estrada and Aaron Hicks also homered for New York.
 Estrada connected shortly after the game was delayed 1 hour, 23 minutes by rain during the fourth inning.